JaymesKat/blog-restful-api/README.md

-## Blog API
+## Blog App

- This project demonstrates how to build a simple RESTful API using Laravel 5.7
+ This project demonstrates how to build a simple RESTful API backend with Laravel 5.7 and a frontend with React

-## Available end points
+## Available endpoints

 - POST `/api/register` - Register a new user (required fields: `name`, `email`, `password`, `password_confirmation`)
 - POST `/api/login` - Login a user (required fields: `email`, `password`)